 •Training & Benefits: The Board offers great networking and board skill-development opportunities to professionals who are dedicated to making philanthropic engagement a core part of their careers.

 Long-Term Care Ombudsman Project

-Volunteer Ombudsmen visit nursing homes, assisted living facilities, and skilled living facilities in suburban Cook County to investigate and resolve complaints.
-Ombudsmen also help on a systemic level when multiple residents of a facility are facing a problem.
-Ombudsmen educate residents, family, staff and the community about residents’ rights.
+Visit nursing homes, assisted living facilities, and skilled living facilities in suburban Cook County to investigate and resolve complaints.
+Assist people on a systemic level when multiple residents of a facility are facing a problem.
+Educate residents, family, staff and the community about residents’ rights.

-•Training & Benefits: Volunteers receive a 2-day training at LAF and will receive ongoing support.
+•Training & Benefits: 2-day training at LAF.
+Volunteers receive ongoing support.

 Financial Consulting Project

 Perform forensic investigations to detect hidden assets and financial modeling to determine the value of assets or a business.
 Assist in the preparation of materials for presentation in court, or in some cases, communicate their findings in the form of a written report or as oral testimony.